Introduction to Algebra

 OK, the answer is 6, right?
 Because 6 − 2 = 4.
 Easy stuff.

 Well, in Algebra we don't use blank boxes, we use a letter (usually an x or y, but any letter is fine).
-So we would write:
+So we write:

 It is really that simple.
 The letter (in this case an x) just means "we don't know this yet", and is often called the unknown or the variable.

-And when you solve it you write:
+And when we solve it we write:

 Why Use a Letter?